vsharha/litellm_utils/README.md

 ## Error Handling

-The library raises `ValueError` in the following cases:
+The library raises errors in the following cases:

-- Neither `user_text` nor `filename` is provided
+- `ValueError`: Neither `user_text` nor `file` is provided
-- MIME type cannot be detected from filename
+- `ValueError`: MIME type cannot be detected from filename
+- `FileNotFoundError`: File path provided but file doesn't exist
+- `ValueError`: Path provided is not a file (e.g., is a directory)
 - Invalid API credentials

 Example: